XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/2_threaded.py", language="py", start_with="class XRPLMonitorThread", end_before="class TWaXLFrame") }}

 This code defines a `Thread` subclass for the worker.
 When the thread starts, it sets up an event loop, which waits for async tasks to be created and run.
-The code uses [asyncio's Debug Mode](https://docs.python.org/3/library/asyncio-dev.html#asyncio-debug-mode) so that the console shows any errors that occur in async tasks.
+The code uses [`asyncio`'s Debug Mode](https://docs.python.org/3/library/asyncio-dev.html#asyncio-debug-mode) so that the console shows any errors that occur in async tasks.

 The `watch_xrpl()` function is an example of a such a task (which the GUI thread starts when it's ready): it connects to the XRP Ledger, then calls the [subscribe method][] to be notified whenever a new ledger is validated.
 It uses the immediate response _and_ all later subscription stream messages to trigger updates of the GUI.